oracle/fmw-kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleIdentityManagement/README.md

 * Provision Business Intelligence Publisher (BIP).
 * Set up the links to the Oracle BI Publisher environment.
 However, the scripts will deploy reports into the environment.
 * Enable BI certification reports in OIG as described in [Enable Certification Reports](https://docs.oracle.com/en/middleware/fusion-middleware/12.2.1.4/ikedg/installing-and-configuring-oracle-identity-governance.html#GUID-7DBE7D6E-3F62-45F9-8063-398128D6B462).
-* Send Oracle HTTP Server log files to Elastic Search.
+* Configure Oracle HTTP Server to send log files and monitoring data to Elastic Search and Prometheus.
-* Send Oracle Database Audit log files to Elastic Search.
+* Configure Oracle Database Server to send log files and monitoring data to Elastic Search and Prometheus.
+* Send Oracle HTTP Monitoring data to Prometheus.
+* Send Oracle Database Monitioring data to Prometheus.

 ## Key Concepts of the Scripts

 To make things simple and easy to manage the scripts are based around two concepts:

 * A response file with details of your environment.
-* Template files you can easily modify or add as required.
+* Template files you can easily modify or add to as required.

 > Note: Provisioning scripts are re-enterant, if something fails it can be restarted at the point at which it failed.